Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: København H → Gammel Strand via M3 toward Kongens Nytorv (3 min, 2 stops, free w/ Copenhagen Discover Card or DKK 24)

 Another day means another Danish palace to explore!
-On the roster today is my absolute favorite castle that I visited while in Denmark, and the one which I found to be the most informative on Danish history for those who aren’t very familiar with it.
+On the roster today is my favorite castle I visited while in Denmark, and the one I found to be the most informative on Danish history for those who aren’t very familiar with it.

-Today, Christiansborg Palace serves multiple royal and political functions; It houses the Danish Parliament, the Supreme Court, and the Ministry of State.
-Additionally, parts of the palace are still frequently used by the Royal Family for various functions and ceremonies, some of which you’ll find photos of inside the museum from as recent as 2015.
-I was intrigued to examine these snapshots of royalty from around the world enjoying balls in the same reception rooms I was actively standing in, with the continued use of these rooms making Christiansborg Palace feel the most alive and connected to the Danish royalty of today.
+Today, Christiansborg Palace serves multiple royal and political functions, housing the Danish Parliament, Supreme Court, and Ministry of State.
+Additionally, parts of the palace are still used by the royal family for various functions and ceremonies, some of which are captured by photos inside the museum from as recent as 2015.
+Examine snapshots of royalty from around the world enjoying balls in the same reception rooms you’ll be standing in, with the continued use of these rooms making Christiansborg Palace feel the most connected to Danish royalty today.

 Garden of the Royal Library

 Once the clock strikes 1:30 PM, return to Christiansborg Palace and enter the Royal Stables.
-If seeing large white Kladruber drafthorses and royal carriages used throughout the ages doesn’t excite you, then this is another tourist attraction that it won’t hurt to miss.
-I—on the other hand—am a huge horse girl, so this was an extremely exciting stop for me.
-These stables still function as a working operation with a stable master, royal coachman, drivers, and runners tending to the horses each and every day.
-Inside, you’ll not only see about 20 of the large beasts which faithfully transport the Danish royal family around, but you’ll also get to admire a collection of carriages, coaches, and smaller wagons and hitches used by the women and children of the royal family since the 1700s.
+If seeing white Kladruber drafthorses and carriages used throughout the ages doesn’t excite you, then this is another attraction that it won’t hurt to miss.
+These stables are still a working operation with a stable master, royal coachman, drivers, and runners tending to the horses every day.
+Inside, meet about 20 of the large beasts which faithfully transport the Danish royal family around while admiring a collection of carriages, coaches, and smaller hitches used by royal women and children since the 1700s.

 Lunch - GRØD

-At this point in the day you’ll likely be feeling a bit peckish, so it’s time to walk across the canal and head to GRØD for lunch.
-This restaurant chain is titled after the Danish word for porridge, which can encompass everything from sweet oat porridge to savory risottos.
-Walk about 15 minutes down Torvegade road to get there — it should be fairly obvious where to go since you’ll be walking over the closest bridge around this area.
-Once you arrive, you’ll be able to find anything remotely soupy and chunky on the seasonal menu, from traditional Indian lentil porridge to a matcha mango smoothie bowl!
+Walk about 15 minutes down Torvegade road and head to GRØD for lunch—it should be fairly obvious where to go since you’ll be walking over the closest bridge around this area.
+This restaurant chain is titled after the Danish word for porridge.
+Once you arrive, enjoy anything remotely soupy and chunky on the seasonal menu, from traditional Indian lentil porridge to a matcha mango smoothie bowl!

 Freetown Christiania

-Now back to sightseeing.
-Walk a quick two minutes to the iconic Church of Our Savior, with its dark brown facade and gold serpentine spire piercing into the sky above.
-One of Denmark’s most famous churches, entry into this establishment will allow you to climb all the way to the tippy top of the tower via a 400-step staircase.
-Since there’s no railing obstructing your view and the Church of Our Savior is more than twice as tall, I would argue that the panoramic view of Copenhagen you’ll see from the top is far superior to the viewing deck from the Round Tower —so if you’re only going to scale one viewpoint, this church should be the one.
+Walk a quick two minutes to the iconic Church of Our Savior, with its dark brown façade and gold serpentine spire piercing the sky above.
+One of Denmark’s most famous churches, climb to the tippy top of the tower via a 400-step staircase.
+Since there’s no railing obstructing the view and the Church of Our Savior is more than twice as tall, the panoramic view of Copenhagen from the top is far superior to the viewing deck from the Round Tower—if you’re only going to scale one viewpoint, this church should be the one.

-As you can see from the photo, the last 150 steps of this ascent narrowly wrap around the exterior of the spire, meaning this stairwell can get extremely crowded during peak hours.
-To avoid waiting for the space to clear out, pre-book a time slot here — free of charge with the Copenhagen Card of course!
-Even if you don’t plan to scale the tower, if you’re around the church during the top of the hour you’re sure to hear the melodic dinging of its six large bells and complimentary 48-bell carillon.
+The last 150 steps of this ascent narrowly wrap around the exterior of the spire, meaning this stairwell can get extremely crowded during peak hours.
+To avoid waiting for the space to clear out, pre-book a time slot here—free of charge with the Copenhagen Card of course!
+Even if you don’t scale the tower, during the top of the hour hear the melodic dinging of its six large bells and complimentary 48-bell carillon.

-Take another brief three minute jaunt to Freetown Christiania, one of the most unique neighborhoods you’ll witness in all of Copenhagen.
-This self-governed hippie commune is an independent community which broke away from the control and legislation of Danish authority in 1971 when locals invaded the military barracks there and completely took them over.
-Pusher Street is the most notorious segment of Freetown, as an open cannabis trade takes place here in this so-called “Green Light District” — which you’re sure to smell as soon as you step onto this skunky street!
+Take another brief three minute jaunt to Freetown Christiania, one of the most unique neighborhoods in Copenhagen.
+This self-governed hippie commune is an independent community which broke away from the control and legislation of Danish authority in 1971 when locals invaded the military barracks and completely took them over.
+Pusher Street is the most notorious segment of Freetown, as an open cannabis trade takes place here in this so-called “Green Light District”—which you’re sure to smell as soon as you step onto this skunky street!

 Pro Tip:

-If you still feel a little uneasy but want to check out the area anyways, I recommend entering with a guide from one of the many Freetown Christiania tours offered, since you won’t be alone and will benefit from the local knowledge of residents who know how to navigate the alternative community safely.
+If you feel a uneasy but want to check out the area anyways, enter with a guide from one of the many Freetown Christiania tours offered.
+You won’t be alone and will benefit from the local knowledge of residents who know how to navigate the alternative community safely.

-Before heading back to the mainland of Copenhagen, you would be amiss if you didn’t stop by the Ganni discount store located 5 minutes away from Freetown Christiania.
-This outlet has pieces from past seasons, meaning you’ll be able to snag insane 30-50% off deals on the wonderfully colorful pieces from this coveted Danish designer.
-The local client advisor Magnus was delightful to chat with, and if this designer name isn’t ringing a bell off the bat I’m sure you’ve seen their $400 Chunky Buckle Slingback Ballerina Flat that has taken this past fashion season by storm.
-I’ve never seen deals offered on Ganni designs like the low prices I found in this store, so run — don’t walk! — if you’re in the area.
+Before heading back, you would be amiss if you didn’t stop by the Ganni discount store located 5 minutes away from Freetown Christiania.
+This outlet has pieces from past seasons, meaning you can snag 30-50% off sales on the wonderfully colorful pieces from this coveted Danish designer.
+I’ve never seen deals offered on Ganni designs like the low prices I found in this store, so run—don’t walk!—if you’re already in the area.

 Dinner - Vækst